For if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.

 You are the Lord’s

 As a born-again follower of Christ, you are the Lord’s.
 When you came to Christ in faith, God became your Father, and you became His child.
 You are a child of the King of Glory, and God always takes care of His children.

 When you are the Lord’s, there is no fear of death.
 You know that when you die, you will see Jesus face-to-face and spend eternity with Him.

 You are the Lord’s.
 You are his child and 1 Peter 2:9 says you are His prized possession.
-Like the father of the prodigal son, God has placed His ring and robe on you.
+Like the prodigal son’s father, God has placed His ring and robe on you.
 You have the righteousness of Christ on your shoulders and the Holy Spirit within you.
 He has given you His name.
 Even the word Christian identifies whose you are.

 You don’t have to fear tomorrow.

 You never fear death because you will see the Lord.

 You live above worry or anxiety because God takes care of His own.

 You can walk in confidence because you are His prized possession.